czajkub/osuScores/README.md

 # osuScores

-osuScores is a command-line app written in Go used to display recent osu! scores, sort them by chosen metrics
+osuScores is a command-line app written in Go used to display recent osu! scores, sort them by chosen metrics, display used mods and more

 ## Features

 - Print up to 1000 recently set osu! scores to standard output
+- Print out which mods are most commonly used in recent scores
 - Write score data into a file (TODO)
 - Sort scores by pp, accuracy, score, and more
 - Find users who set recent scores